webmaster98/price-monitor.com/README.md

 ○ csv: the data will be provided in a CSV table
 * The default value is json.
-* exportall={true,false}: determines whether or not a full export of all products is made or only an export of those products that BENY has a price update suggestion for.
+* exportall={true,false}: determines whether or not a full export of all products is made or only an export of those products that price monitor has a price update suggestion for.
 The default value is true.
 * id: get an update only for the product with the specified internal product id (SKU).